tyrauber/mongodb-rails3-tutorial/README.md

 *  MongoDB 2.0.2
 *  Git

-## Download the Example Application
+## Download the Sample Application

 The complete application can be downloaded using the following terminal command: